About Us

 We also use didactic and therapeutic methods to build skills in attention, memory, problem-solving, and communication.
 Multisensory learning – through vision, hearing, touch, and movement – makes it easier for children to connect new experiences and remember them.
 When needed, we include communication-focused strategies, supporting both speech and alternative or assisted communication (AAC).

 For some children, behavioural and cognitive-behavioural strategies are helpful.
 We use positive reinforcement and step-by-step learning to build new skills, while also teaching children strategies to solve problems, manage emotions, and strengthen social behaviour.
-In small group sessions, children can practice social skills, teamwork, and inclusion, learning how to play and cooperate with peers.
+In small group sessions, children can practise social skills, teamwork, and inclusion, learning how to play and cooperate with peers.

-Functional Training
+- Functional Training

 A very important part of our work is functional training.
 This means helping children gain independence in daily activities such as eating, dressing, and managing routines.
 For older children, this can also include preparation for school life, community participation, and later independence – always within a developmental and educational context.